Flora and Fauna News

 Sonoran Desert Sciences

-PHOENIX, Az. ----- Several species of xericly adapted Cassias are widely planted in the urban areas of Phoenix and Tucson.
-These have now begun blooming profusely adding color to our roadsides and yards.
-These plants are very hardy having evolved in the Australian deserts, but would not be heavily blooming most years without some irrigation.
+Several species of xericly adapted Cassias are over-planted in the urban areas of Phoenix and Tucson.
+These have now begun blooming profusely adding yellow color to our roadsides and yards.
+These plants are very hardy having evolved in the Australian deserts, but would not be heavily blooming every year without some irrigation.
 They belong to the plant family Fabaceae which includes beans, mesquites, and palo verdes.
-But like palo verdes, they also belong to the subfamily Caesalpinioideae.
-On rare occassions a few bees, such as the large black Carpenter Bees and domestic Honey Bees will visit the flowers.
-Occasionally the caterpillars of the Cloudless Sulfur butterfly will be found eating the leaves although it may be toxic to them.
-According to U of A extension employee Cheri Melton, these Australian species are toxic to the larvae.
-Otherwise, these exotic plants do not contribute much to the Sonoran Desert ecology.
+And like palo verdes, they also belong to the subfamily Caesalpinioideae.
+On rare occassions a few bees, such as the large black Carpenter Bee and domestic Honey Bee will visit the flowers and also the caterpillars of the Cloudless Sulfur butterfly will be found eating the leaves.
+According to U. of Arizona extension employee Cheri Melton, these Australian Cassia species are toxic to the butterfly larvae causing them to die.
+In other words, these exotic plants do not contribute much to the Sonoran Desert ecology and should be avoided.